muut/riotjs-admin/doc/modular.md

 });
 ~~~

 The above code assumes that your API has a generic `load` method to load new "pages" from the server.
-The returned `view` has a type parameter that we use to grab the correct node from the page and assign a CSS class "is-active" for it.
+The returned `view` has a type parameter that we use to grab the correct section from the page and assign a CSS class "is-active" for it.
 The page switching animation is implemented with CSS transition.

 The ability to load new data from the server is designed on the API.
 Here the `$.route` behaviour is just a thin layer above the API to deal with the back button.
 It's completely on the presenter layer.
 The API can focus on the business logic only unaware of the web layer.